Peipsi lake in winterPhoto author: Priidu Saart, Brand Estonia

 Protected habitat for seals and orchids

 Estonia’s most western inhabited island, Vilsandi, forms the centre of a national park where you can find seals, waterbirds, and orchids.
-Two-thirds of the national park is water, and there are over 150 islands, islets, and reefs.
+Two-thirds of the national park is water, with over 150 islands, islets, and reefs.

 What to do in Vilsandi National Park